biobakery/metawibele/README.md

 	**7. Intermediate output files**

 	* Clustering results
-		* MetaWIBELE clusters all representative sequences of gene catalogs into protein families.
+		* MetaWIBELE clusters all representative sequences of gene families into protein families.
 		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/clustering`.

 	* Global-homology based search results